Cross-dressing ceramicist creates Brit museum show

 "The British Museum is the greatest site of pilgrimage in Britain.
 When I initially proposed the idea of the exhibition, I wanted to be part of the grandeur and huge significance of the museum," he said.

-At the center of the ship is an example of a 250,000-year-old flint hand axe -- "the tool that begat all tools."
+At the centre of the ship is an example of a 250,000-year-old flint hand axe -- "the tool that begat all tools".

-"The whole of civilization revolves around the moment when we started to have control over the world and adapt it to us, rather than having to adapt to it, and that to me is an incredibly moving thing," Perry said.

 The ceramicist said he hoped the exhibition would encourage visitors to form their own opinions about art.